 There was this one day where I came home very upset from work.
 I hadn’t been out in the morning, because I had a very early start at work.
 When I came home, instead of hitting the wine (which would be my default setting) I went for a run.
 And I felt so much better afterwards than I promised myself that this would be my new default setting.
 I can still enjoy a glass of wine later on.
 And I will enjoy it more as I will have deserved it.

-What about you?
 Have you tried using exercising as a way to improve your mental health?
-Did it work for you too?
-I’d love to hear your experience so leave a comment!
+What works well for you?
+I’d love to hear your stories.
+Let me know in the comments.

 And remember, happiness is a choice, and you are in charge!